 Businesses in the retail, hospitality and leisure sectors, plus Scottish airports and handling services for scheduled passenger flights, qualify for a 100% business rates holiday for 2020/21.
-The local authority will automatically apply this relief to business rate bills, it does not have to be applied for.
+The local authority will automatically apply this relief to business rate bills; no application is required.
+In addition, 1.6% rates relief applies to all non-domestic properties across Scotland.

 Business grants

-Businesses in the retail, hospitality and leisure sectors will be able to apply for a grant of $\pounds 25,000$ if their business premises has a rateable value of between $\pounds 18,001$ and $\pounds 51,000$.
+Businesses in the retail, hospitality and leisure sectors can apply for a grant of £25,000 if their business premises has a rateable value of between £18,001 and £51,000.
+Businesses in these sectors that trade from properties with rateable value not exceeding £18,000 can apply for a £10,000 grant.